papivot/pace-docs/Kubernetes Fundamentals.md

 #### Step 5 - Cleanup

-Using the name of the POD retrieved in step2, run the following command -
+Using the name of the POD retrieved in Step 2, run the following command -

 > `kubectl delete pods k8s-operations-6f97c49687-ghmwf -n default`